When the heart weeps for what it has lost, the spirit laughs for what it has found. — West Africa

 Modern people have long been aware of lacking something that neither our ideologies, nor our addictions nor our consumerist frenzies can satisfy.
 Searching for it, millions have sampled Asian spirituality and discovered contemplative practices that ground their lives in authentic values, while others have rediscovered their Christian or Jewish roots.
 The choice is personal, mysterious, and utterly unpredictable.
 Still others have concluded that monotheism itself is the source of our dilemma.

 We need an imagination that encompasses psychology and addresses the plural patterns of the soul.
 From the perspective of polytheism, to ignore any of the gods can mean that some aspect of our consciousness is so much in the foreground that it has pushed others out of awareness.
 However, if we believe that spirits and ancestors are merely inside us, we are reducing them to psychological figures.
-Pagans prefer to see them as imaginative worlds of meaning in which we participate, as reflecting natural forces both in the universe and in the human soul.
+Pagans prefer to see them as imaginative worlds of meaning in which we participate, as reflecting natural forces both of the universe and of the human soul.

 Metaphor transmits multiple levels of meaning and invites dialogue.
 Consider that some languages lack the verb “to be.”
 Speakers must communicate indirectly, tolerate ambiguity, and endure the tension between opposites, rather than settling for the “either-or” resolution characteristic of monotheism.
 They think mythologically, identify the archetypal nature in events, and recognize that the literal, psychological, and symbolic dimensions of reality complement each other to make a greater whole.